-Jessor ran a racially integrated office and hired on basis of qualifications.
-Former employees remember him as being kind, tough, demanding, and meticulous in dress, manner, and supervision.
-By all accounts Jessor was very intense, treating his housing work as a calling.
-He spent his time in the office involved in written and telephone correspondence, and in the field running a close watch on building contractors.
+Former employees remember Jessor as being kind, tough, demanding, and meticulous in dress, manner, and supervision.
+By all accounts he was very intense, treating his housing work as a calling.
+He spent most of his time in the office involved in written and telephone correspondence, and in the field running a close watch on building contractors.
 His files reveal voluminous correspondence with all manner of city agencies including the City Planning Commission and Robert Moses as Construction Coordinator.
 All correspondence was copied to Kazan, whom Jessor always addressed as "Mister Kazan," and with whom he discussed even the most mundane technical detail.
-Jessor was constantly looking for cost-saving construction systems or materials, calculating for each the impact on rents per room per month.
+Jessor was constantly looking for cost saving construction systems or materials, calculating for each the impact on rents per room per month.